TransLinkForecasting/conda_env/README.md

 ## Base Distribution

-The base distribution currently used is Mambaforge 23.1.0-1 Python 3.10, you can obtain it from [miniforge on GitHub]([https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe](https://github.com/conda-forge/miniforge/releases/download/23.1.0-1/Mambaforge-23.1.0-1-Windows-x86_64.exe).
+The base distribution currently used is Miniforge 25.3.1-0 Python 3.12, you can obtain it from [miniforge on GitHub]([https://github.com/conda-forge/miniforge/releases/download/25.3.1-0/Miniforge3-25.3.1-0-Windows-x86_64.exe](https://github.com/conda-forge/miniforge/releases/download/25.3.1-0/Miniforge3-25.3.1-0-Windows-x86_64.exe).
 Note that while your base distribution is of a specific version of python, you can create and build any version of python for a specific conda environment.
 Mambaforge is a specific distribution of miniforge that uses a faster solver called mamba.
 It is an open source alternative to Anaconda.
-Similar to Conda / Anaconda, Mamba downloads and installs packages from conda package repositories.
+Similar to Conda / Anaconda, conda downloads and installs packages from conda package repositories.

+If you have issue with opening up the miniforge installation file, you may need to click on properties of the exe file and check unblock.

 ## Getting started